 - Weak knees

 Knee pain is recorded as the second most common cause of chronic pain that Americans have.
 Women’s knees tend to experience pain more often than men, with knee pain affecting at least 20% of women overall.
 Much of that pain comes from arthritis and injuries to the knee, although injury can happen from any activity that puts too much weight on the knee joints.

-Knee pain and its causes varies from patient to patient.
+Knee pain and its causes vary from patient to patient.
 Some patients have aches and pains simply from a poor diet or a sedentary lifestyle.
 Your body needs physical exercise coupled with a good diet in order to stay healthy and to keep your weight down.
-This help relieves pressure and deterioriation that can happen to the knee joints.
+This helps relieves pressure and deterioration that can happen to the knee joints.
 If you believe your knee pain is related to the effects of osteoarthritis, read below our form for more information.